memfault/interrupt/_drafts/practical_zephyr_00_basics.md

 $ west build -d ../build
 ```

-Underneath, `west` sets up the build directory and then simply invokes CMake.
+Underneath, _West_ sets up the build directory and then simply invokes CMake.
 Thus, everything build-related is still plain old CMake.
 The above builds run without warning.

-> **Note:** The `build` command is actually a so-called [`west` extension command](https://docs.zephyrproject.org/latest/develop/west/zephyr-cmds.html) and is not built into `west` by default.
-You could thus, e.g., use `west` without Zephyr as a repository manager in a different context.
-Zephyr provides extension commands such as [`build`, `flash`, and `debug`](https://docs.zephyrproject.org/latest/develop/west/build-flash-debug.html) in its own `west` extension such that applications can be built, flashed, and debugged in the same way, independent of, e.g., the debugger or programmer that is used.
-If you're interested in how Zephyr's extensions work, have a look at `zephyr/scripts/west-commands.yml` and the corresponding `west` extension scripts.
+> **Note:** The `build` command is actually a so-called [_West_ extension command](https://docs.zephyrproject.org/latest/develop/west/zephyr-cmds.html) and is not built into _West_ by default.
+You could thus, e.g., use _West_ without Zephyr as a repository manager in a different context.
+Zephyr provides extension commands such as [`build`, `flash`, and `debug`](https://docs.zephyrproject.org/latest/develop/west/build-flash-debug.html) in its own _West_ extension such that applications can be built, flashed, and debugged in the same way, independent of, e.g., the debugger or programmer that is used.
+If you're interested in how Zephyr's extensions work, have a look at `zephyr/scripts/west-commands.yml` and the corresponding _West_ extension scripts.

-Once the build folder has been created using any of the above commands, it is no longer necessary to pass the board to `west`:
+Once the build folder has been created using any of the above commands, it is no longer necessary to pass the board to _West_:

 ```bash
 # in case the build directory exists already ...